ICT-Infer/timelog/README.md

 # django-timelog

 Django Timelog App.
-Timesheet time tracking for a person or group of people.
+Time sheet time tracking for a person or group of people.

 An alternative to my [saas-by-erik/timelog](https://github.com/saas-by-erik/timelog).